Altoros/power-bosh-jumpbox-bootstrap/README.md

 ansible-playbook binaries-playbook.yml --extra-vars="compile_only=postgres"
 ```

+Note that PowerDNS depends on PostgreSQL so don't build it before you build PostgreSQL.

 ## Contacts

 If you have any questions, write to Alexander Lomov (alexander.lomov@altoros.com) or Lev Berman (lev.berman@altoros.com).